 Pro: No learning curve, so designing a book cover here is an easy and intuitive process.

 Con: Poster My Wall allows people to create book cover templates for others to use, so the quality tends to vary.
-You may have to sift through some amateur designs, and in the end, you may end up paying a price — albeit a very cheap one — for a template by someone who knows less about book cover design than you do.
+You may have to sift through some amateur designs, and in the end, you may end up paying the price — albeit a very cheap one — for a template by someone who knows less about book cover design than you do.